In this article, we will discuss the most common causes of stomachache in children, the natural remedies, and when you should seek medical help.

 - To soothe the pain, apply a warm compress on their tummy.
 You can also give them a warm bath.

-- For indigestion, you can give milk to your child, unless they are lactose intolerant.
-Lactose intolerance is a condition where your child cannot properly digest the sugars in the milk.
+- For indigestion, you can give milk to your child, unless they have lactose intolerance, a condition where your child cannot properly digest the sugars in the milk.

 - If your child has diarrhea, try the BRAT diet for them.
 This diet includes banana, rice, apple, and tea.
 For tea, you can try ginger tea.